 It’s official: No. 9 on your upcoming Utah football roster is Darren Carrington II.

-Instead, Utah now has a former All-Pac-12 wideout to implement in its brand-new spread-offense style attack under new offensive coordinator Troy Taylor.
-The 6-foot-2 senior from San Diego, Calif., was dismissed from the Oregon program by new Ducks head coach Willie Taggart. on July 14 after being charged with a DUI on July 1.
+Utah now has a former All-Pac-12 wideout to implement in its brand-new spread-offense style attack under new offensive coordinator Troy Taylor.
+The 6-foot-2 senior from San Diego, Calif., was dismissed from the Oregon program by new Ducks coach Willie Taggart on July 14 after being charged with a DUII on July 1.

-The Oregonian later reported that Carrington plead not guilty to the misdemeanor charges.
+The Oregonian later reported that Carrington pleaded not guilty to the misdemeanor charges.
 The episode in Eugene, Ore., was the last in a series of run-ins with the law.
 When on the field, however, Carrington was undoubtedly one of Oregon’s top playmakers.
-He had 1,919 receiving yards and 112 catches during his career as a Duck.
-A year ago, he led Oregon in receiving yards (606) and was tied for the team lead in touchdowns caught with five.
+He had 1,919 yards receiving and 112 catches during his career as a Duck.
+He led Oregon in receiving yards (606) and was tied for the team lead in touchdowns caught with five a year ago.

 Carrington enrolled at Utah and was present on Day 1 of preseason camp.
 He has not been made available to the media and won’t be for the duration of camp.
 He has adapted well, according to his teammates.
 Fellow wideout Siaosi Wilson called it “a huge addition.”